 As the tech industry is more and more dominated by just a few companies, those workers have greater and greater leverage.
 For workers at those companies, old-school union organizing tactics can have an enormous impact.

 For other kinds of tech workers, it’s not so simple.

 A generation ago, the biggest ideological fight in the tech industry was over free and open-source software — whether corporations would be able to control the software that runs on your computer, or whether you would have the freedom to modify it.

 Today, although most people still use mostly closed-source software, almost all of the most powerful software tools that exist — the software that engineers use to write all the software — are free or open source, available for anyone to use.

-That’s because of licenses that not only allow, but require, software to be copied and used by anybody who wants it.
+That’s because of licenses that not only allow, but require, some of the most powerful software that exists to be copied and used by anybody who wants it.
 And that means that engineers are sometimes powerless to stop software they wrote from being used for purposes they don’t want.

 Yuvi Panda, a software engineer at UC Berkeley who attended the open forum, put the problem this way: